Exchange & Office 365 UM

 This will allow you to continue to use your PBX while still maintaining support for unified messaging functionality via your on-premises Exchange Server.

-XMedius offers a Unified Communications solution, XM Connect, that easily solves the problem by replacing the Microsoft Exchange Unified Messaging system entirely with our own feature-rich UM system.
+XMedius offers a Unified Communications solution, CX-E, that easily solves the problem by replacing the Microsoft Exchange Unified Messaging system entirely with our own feature-rich UM system.

-In addition to keeping your unified messaging running, XM Connect delivers a host of other powerful functionalities, including the ability to keep your existing PBX infrastructure, connecting hardware from multiple vendors, secure messaging, IVR (interactive voice response) applications, personal assistant, informal call center functionality, outgoing notifications, and more.
+In addition to keeping your unified messaging running, CX-E delivers a host of other powerful functionalities, including the ability to keep your existing PBX infrastructure, connecting hardware from multiple vendors, secure messaging, IVR (interactive voice response) applications, personal assistant, informal call center functionality, outgoing notifications, and more.

 Contact XMedius to be better equipped to deal with changes